ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Typically HTTP of HTTPS routes from the outside of the cluster
 - *More functionality than a simple `NodePort` Service*
 - Can manage SSL termination, advanced load balancing, or name-based virtual hosting
+- Can set up more advanced routing to multiple services
 - **Traffic:** *Client -> Ingress -> Service -> Endpoint -> Pods*
 - Can create starting template:
     `kubectl create ingress <NAME> --path:<SERVICE>:<PORT> [OPTIONS]`